-- A juristic company or partnership incorporated in Thailand is subject to corporate income tax (CIT) on all profits derived from domestic and foreign sources. - A company incorporated under a foreign law and carrying on business in Thailand (e.g. a branch) is subject to CIT on the profit arising from the business carried on in Thailand.
-In addition, if the after-tax profit is repatriated to the head office, a final withholding tax at the rate of 10% is imposed.
+- A juristic company or partnership incorporated in Thailand is subject to corporate income tax on all profits derived from domestic and foreign sources. - A company incorporated under a foreign law and carrying on business in Thailand (e.g. a branch) is subject to tax on the profit arising from the business carried on in Thailand.
+In addition, if the after-tax profit is repatriated to the head office, tax at the rate of 10% is imposed on the amount remitted.